developer-student-clubs/DataXchange/README.md

 ## Welcome to DataXchange

-DataXchange Pro is an advanced open-source platform that empowers data enthusiasts and developers to collaborate on data-driven projects.
+DataXchange is an advanced open-source platform that empowers data enthusiasts and developers to collaborate on data-driven projects.
 We're committed to turning raw datasets into valuable insights, visualizations, and applications.

 ### Join Our Community